How to Build a Sales Culture for High Performance: A Small Business Guide

 2. Set Clear & Realistic Expectations

 Once you’ve hired your team, ensure they understand what’s expected of them.
-For example, quantitative sales goals such as a certain amount of revenue generated each quarter make it clear how you expect them to perform.
+For example, quantitative sales goals, such as a certain amount of revenue generated each quarter, make it clear how you expect them to perform.
 It’s also a good idea to provide a roadmap toward each goal that breaks down the activity typically required to attain those objectives.

 Accomplish this by setting sales quotas or minimums needed daily, monthly, or quarterly.
 While quotas can be performance-based (such as deals or revenue created), activity based on historical data could be more effective.
-For instance, let’s say you know it takes 200 cold calls for every new deal and set a goal for four deals per month.
-Each rep should have a quota of making 40 calls per day (200 per week) to hit one sale per week—equaling four per month.
+For instance, say you know it takes 200 cold calls for every new deal and set a goal for four deals per month.
+Each rep should have a quota of making 40 calls daily (200 per week) to hit one sale per week—equaling four per month.

 3. Turn Losses Into Lessons

-Diving into the morale side of a sales culture, new and experienced reps will lose more opportunities than they win.
+Diving into the morale side of a selling culture, new and experienced reps will lose more opportunities than they win.
 Rather than constantly scrutinizing them, those in sales management positions should provide constructive feedback after the fact.
 One-on-one coaching sessions going over which stage of the sales process was lost and why help pinpoint weaknesses to improve on.

 Managers can also recommend or require sales training for specific aspects or techniques their team members should enhance.
 In the long term, companies that invest in training and coaching can expect a 353% return on investment (ROI) for years after.

-Looking to help improve your rep’s sales knowledge but don’t know where to start?
+Pro tip: Looking to help improve your rep’s sales knowledge but don’t know where to start?
 Check out our list of the top sales training programs in the industry.
 You’ll discover the best courses broken down by focus areas, price, and duration.

-5. Celebrate Wins
+4. Celebrate Wins

-Just as you should prioritize making lessons out of losses, wins should always be treated in high regard to encourage and motivate team members.
+Just as you should prioritize making lessons out of losses, wins should always be treated highly to encourage and motivate team members.
 Not only should the direct sales members be celebrated, but also the supportive roles who helped collect the payments, onboard the new customer, or give the reps the software tools they needed to succeed.
 Some of the successes and results you should acknowledge include:

 - Hitting sales quotas or goals